Download page Install the PHP Agent.

 Debug Build => no

 You can get the PHP Agent distribution from the AppDynamics Download Portal.
-Be sure to get the distribution file appropriate for your system, as follows:
+Be sure to get the distribution file appropriate for your system:

 - For RedHat or CentOS, use the RPM Package Manager distribution, such as PHP Agent—64-bit RPM.